Yesterday was Ralph Macchio’s birthday.

 After the film, the two of them somehow strike up a conversation in the lobby and they both rave, unselfconsciously, about their love for Fred Astaire and Ginger Rogers and how much they love old movies and how cool it is that the local movie theatre would run them as matinees.

-Our first clue of the HOOK of this episode (and why it hooked me so hard): the two bond over old movies, of all things.
+Our first clue of the HOOK of this episode (and why it hooked me so hard): the two bond over old movies.
 I loved old movies, too.
 I did a paper for my Drama Club about Fred Astaire when I was 11 years old.
-I was like that girl, sitting in the matinee, watching Top Hat, and losing myself utterly.
+I researched that thing as intensely as if I were writing an actual book.
+I was like that girl, sitting in the matinee, watching Top Hat, and losing myself utterly in the fantasy of its dream-world.

-But what was so deadly for me watching it, what hooked me in so deeply, was that their connection was not based on lust, which I couldn’t relate to yet.
-I wasn’t there, developmentally.
+But what was so deadly for me watching it, what hooked me in so deeply, was that their connection was not based on lust or desire.
+I couldn’t relate to those things yet.
 No: it was a shared interest in something, a common passion.
 This was devastatingly effective.

-The episode moves on.
 They see each other at school.
 They have sweet encounters in the hall.
 They meet up “by coincidence” at the next Saturday matinee of a Fred Astaire movie.
-Only this time, they sit together, side by side, sharing popcorn, occasionally grinning at each other.
+Only this time, they sit together, side by side, sharing popcorn, grinning at each other.

 I died a million deaths watching all of this.
 I ached!
 I yearned!
 I burned up inside like a pubescent Tennessee Williams character.
-I had so much to give, so much of myself to share but nowhere to put it yet.
-Holding all of that stuff back actually hurt.
-It still does.
-So I put all of it into Ralph Macchio.
-He could take it.
+I had so much to GIVE, so much of myself to share but nowhere to put it yet.
+Holding all of that back actually hurt.
+(It still does.)
+So I put all of that feeling and yearning and hoping into Ralph Macchio.

-She has now broken a rule.
+She just broke the unspoken rules.
 She didn’t even know it was a rule.
 She was like me.
-I found myself in the world of junior high, with all these rules suddenly, social rules, all these boundaries of what was acceptable behavior and I most certainly did not get the memo.
+I found myself in the world of junior high, with all these rules suddenly, social rules, all these boundaries of what was acceptable behavior – none of which was in operation in grade school – and I most certainly did not get the memo.
 She didn’t know that he was ashamed of that part of himself, that he needed to keep it secret from his buddies.

 He makes believe he doesn’t even know what she is talking about.
-It is a complete and utter betrayal.
+It is a complete and utter betrayal of their bond.
 His friends snicker.
 Ruthlessly.
 She stands there, alone, shamed.
-She walks away, mortified, with the taunting voices of his group of friends imitating her girl voice echoing after her, “Swingtime is playing!
+She walks away, mortified, with the taunting voices of his group of friends imitating her: “Swingtime is playing!
 Swingtime is playing!”

 I knew her pain!
-I had had my feelings snickered at!
-I had had my intensity scorned!
+I was snickered at!
+My intensity was scorned!

 And yet, watching.
 I wanted to crawl through the television and yell at her: NO!
 He does like you!
 He’s just embarrassed!
 He can’t admit to liking those movies in front of his friends!
 He does like you – and that’s why he rejected you!

 And so, I ached for him as well.
+He was deciding to NOT be himself so he could fit in with the group.
 He was choosing cool indifference (and therefore loneliness) over unafraid involvement.
 Not just with her.
 But with who he really was.
 This was a tragedy.

-I saw people making those choices all around me every day in junior high: clipping off or suppressing the unacceptable parts of themselves to fit in with the pack.
-It seemed “the thing” to do but I found it enormously painful.
+I saw people making those choices all around me every day in junior high: suppressing the unacceptable parts of themselves to fit in with the pack.
+It was “the thing” to do but I found it painful.
 I tried, I really did, but I couldn’t manage it.

 Jeremy feels horrible about how he treated her.
 He tries to talk to her in the hallways.
 She rejects him.
 He tries again.
 She ignores him.
 She is a stony wall, an ice princess.
 She was a real hard-ass, that one.
 I didn’t think that I could withstand his heartfelt apologies.
-I would cave.
-But I learned from watching her: No one should shame you the way he shamed her.
-Especially if he had opened up in private.
+I knew I would cave.
+In other words, I was a sucker, I was weak, I was desperate.
+And so I learned something from watching her: No one should shame you the way he shamed her.
+Especially if he had opened up to her in private.
 His behavior was unacceptable.
 A girl has to set her own standards for how she wants to be treated and she shouldn’t accept anything less.
 A man needs to be able to stand up to his friends and say, “This is who I am.
 Deal.”
 It is not okay any other way.
 My response to this came from my loneliness.
 From feeling left out.
-I was so eager for attention from any boy that I would take the scraps from his cafeteria table … rather than wait for someone willing to sit down and have a whole meal with me.
-I watched the girl on Eight is Enough say “no” to his scraps.
+I was so eager for attention from any boy that I would take the scraps from his cafeteria table … rather than wait for someone willing to eat a whole meal with me.
+I watched the girl on Eight is Enough say “no” to his scraps, and I was in AWE.

 This was a mind-blower.
 Truly.
 I am still learning that lesson.
 She would not allow him to compartmentalize her, and only acknowledge her existence on Saturday afternoons.

 Finally came the climax of the episode.
-After watching it, I lived it over and over and over in my head, I obsessed on it, I fixated on it, I held onto it with tight fists, knowing instinctively that this is something I need to remember.
+After watching it, I lived it over and over and over in my head, I obsessed on it, I fixated on it, I held onto it, knowing instinctively that this is something I need to remember.

 Jeremy runs up to her and tries to talk to her.
 She staunchly keeps walking on, clutching her books to her chest.
 He walks along beside her, apologizing, ignoring the rejection.
 He has lost the indifference.
 Now it matters more to him to tell her the truth and he doesn’t care who sees.